 If you are low carbing it, homemade corn relish on your bunless burger provides a touch of starch that adds satisfaction to the meal that sometimes seems missing when you skip the bread.

 Homemade Corn Relish (Fermented)

 Adapted from Nourishing Traditions Cookbook

 1 small organic onion

 1/2 organic red pepper

-1/4 tsp red pepper flakes (sources)
+1/4 tsp red pepper flakes (where to find)

-1 Tbl sea salt (sources)
+1 Tbl sea salt (where to find)

 4 Tbl liquid whey (Do not sub powdered whey.
 If no liquid whey is on hand, you may use one more Tbl of sea salt instead)

 Seed and chop red pepper.
 Chop onion, tomato and cilantro.
 Cut fresh corn off the cobs.
 Place vegetables, corn, and remaining ingredients in a large bowl and pound lightly with a meat hammer or wooden pounder to release juices.